-Excluded: 26.914 History of Architecture or 11 4307 World Architecture
+Excluded: 26.914 History of Architecture or 11.4307 History of Architecture and Design (World Architecture).

-Changes to western civilization and its architecture brought about by the Renaissance and the Industrial Revolution, industrialization and this growth of cities.
+Changes to western civilization and its architecture brought about by the Renaissance and the Industrial Revolution.
+Industrialization and the growth of cities.
 Colonial expansion.
-Nineteenth century revival styles; art nouveau; the Arts and Crafts movement.
-Early modern architecture, the International Style, developments after World War II, is modern architecture dead?
+19th century revival styles, art nouveau; the Arts and Crafts movement.
+Early modern architecture; the International Style; developments after World War II is modern architecture dead?
 Australian architecture is related to all of the above topics.
 Illustrated lectures; tutorials and assignments related to the above themes.